avtokat/SRRLibera/README.md

 # SRRLibera

-A free-as-in-freedom engine for playing campaigns made in Harebrained Schemes' Shadowrun series, using the Godot game engine.
+A free-as-in-freedom compatibility layer for playing campaigns made in Harebrained Schemes' Shadowrun series, using the Godot game engine.
 Does not currently exist - this page is a placeholder and a form of motivation.

 TODO:
 ---------------